Frequently Asked Questions

-Q: I receive a 403 error when trying to save reports or alerts.
+Q: Why do I receive a 403 error when trying to save reports or alerts?
 A: This is due to the SAML user having read only RBAC permissions.

 Q: What does "Share Tenancy" mean?
-A: This enables sharing the cost of the k8s management plane for hosted kubernetes offerings, IE: (EKS/AKS/GKE) costs.
+A: This enables sharing the cost of the K8s management plane for hosted Kubernetes offerings, such as EKS/AKS/GKE costs.

 Q: How often does reconciliation run?
-A: The Cloudusage process runs every 3 hours, however the cost and usage reports are updated by cloud providers less frequently.
-(This needs some verification and link to tuning if available)
+A: The Cloud Usage process runs every 3 hours, however the Cost and Usage Reports (CUR) are updated by cloud providers less frequently.

 Q: How often are AWS Spot prices updated?
-A: If enabled, Kubecost will refresh spot instances every 15 minutes.
-Note, that the spot data feed may be updated hourly. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html
+A: If enabled, Kubecost will refresh Spot instances every 15 minutes.
+Note, that the Spot data feed may be updated hourly.
+Review the AWS docs for more conclusive info.

 kubecostModel.etlCloudAssetare not set to false.
-Helm chart for reference...
+See the Helm chart for reference.

 Q: I just enabled the CUR and AWS integration but do not see any cloud resources?
 A: The AWS CUR and billing data from other cloud providers lags by 24-48 hours.

 Q: Why is the UI on my secondary Kubecost install broken?
-A: This is normal if you have followed this secondary tuning guide, its focus is reducing resource usage at the cost of breaking the secondary UI.
+A: This is normal if you have followed our secondary tuning guide, because its focus is reducing resource usage at the cost of breaking the secondary UI.
 The secondary UI should only be used for diagnostics.

-Q: I have two standalone Kubecost clusters in an Azure subscription, each reside in their own resource group.
+Q: I have two standalone Kubecost clusters in an Azure subscription, each residing in their own resource group.
 How can I limit the billing export for each cluster to only the resource group instead of the entire subscription?
 A: You can create two billing exports each scoped to the corresponding resource group.
-More info can be found here: https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal#create-a-daily-export
+Review Azure's guide on exporting date for more info.

 Q: I have an empty namespace, why is it not showing up in Kubecost?
 A: Kubecost builds the allocation API from known workloads.
 If there are no workloads in the namespace it will not be aware of the namespace.